viktormiok/CoNI/README.md

 ## Correlation Guided Network Integration

 ### Overview:
 `CoNI` is an R package for unsupervised integration of two numerical omics datasets, designed to be practical and easy to use.
-It employs a correlation-based approach, specifically, partial correlation analysis, to uncover how features in one dataset might influence relationships between features in the other.
+It employs a correlation-based approach, specifically partial correlation analysis, to uncover how features in one dataset might influence relationships between features in the other.
 By calculating partial correlations, CoNI can identify putative confounding variables in one omics layer (the “linker” dataset) that potentially explain or drive the observed correlations among paired features in another layer (the “vertex” dataset).
 In simpler terms, CoNI finds features in one data layer that could be causing or masking correlations in the other layer, helping researchers tease out hidden associations without any supervised guidance.

 After identifying these cross-omics relationships, `CoNI` generates an interpretable network that integrates the two data layers.
 This integrated network can be represented in three complementary forms for analysis and visualization: as a weighted undirected graph (with features as nodes and confounding links as weighted edges), as a bipartite graph (where nodes are separated into two types corresponding to each omics layer and connections show their interactions), or as a hypergraph (in which a single confounding feature may connect multiple target features simultaneously).
 These versatile network representations make it easier to explore complex interactions across the two omics datasets, helping users to identify key multi-omics relationships, detect confounders, and generate new hypotheses about underlying biological interactions.